Equinox update: conditions and forecast for Mar. 20 2026

 Thursday a small system brings light snow or snow showers in the far north.
 Winds will be a bit breezy at times on Thursday and Friday, going up to 20mph in some parts.
 All told no real accumulation expected.
 Winds calm overall.

 Light snow for the north for a short time on Friday, expected to change to mostly rain or rain showers and overspreading the Northeast-US late in the day.
+No significant accumulation expected, and subsequent rain might wipe out any snow except at the higher elevations.
 This systrm will depart on Saturday.
-Winds begin to shift westerly on Saturday, increasing but still mild, with gusts only to about 20mph except the Massachusetts shore where stonger gusts are expected.
+Winds begin to shift westerly on Saturday, increasing but still mild, with gusts only to about 20-30mph except the Massachusetts shore where stonger gusts are expected.

 Another system brings precipitation early Sunday.
 This system will likely be more consequential than the previous ones and will last into Monday.
-There could be more of a mix of snow than raiin and wintry mix in the middle-north.
+There could be more of a mix of snow than rain and wintry mix in the middle-north.
 There will periodic shifts in precipitation type, as winds start shifitng from weesterly to north and northwesterly.
-Still some uncertainty in forecasts as to amounts of rain vs snow.
+Still some uncertainty in forecasts as to amounts of rain vs snow, although forecasts have started to predicts several inches of snow at the higher elevations.
 Isolated gusts late in the weekend into Monday could be 20-25mph.

 Cooler than normal temps continue fromMonday into Tuesday, Tueday should by dry.
-Potential for light snow showers in the far north on Wednesday.
+Potential for light snow showers or wintry mix in the far north on Wednesday, with wintry mix/rain in the south.
 Winds from the north early next week, shifting westerly and to the WSW for Wednesday.
 A bit breezy at times in the midweek, but generally calm winds.

 Date / Daytime high tempMountains in northern NY, VT, and NHLowlands from central NY to NH interiorHudson Highlands to NYC metro